Rigidity of Spectral Encodings under Weyl Growth Conditions: Geometric models and Kre n realization

-\begin{proof} Let $m(z)$ denote the Weyl--Titchmarsh function of a (finite-length) Kreĭn string.
+\begin{proof} Let $m(z)$ denote the Weyl--Titchmarsh function of a (finite-length) Kre\u{\i}n string.
 For a finite string, $m$ is a Stieltjes function and admits an integral representation whose spectral measure is precisely $\mu^+$.
-By \cite[Thm.~4.1]{EckhardtTeschl2013}, the map sending a Kreĭn string (up to equivalence, i.e., reparametrization of the spatial variable) to its Weyl--Titchmarsh function is bijective; in particular, $m(z)$ uniquely determines, and is uniquely determined by, the string up to equivalence.
-Since $\mu^+$ uniquely specifies $m(z)$ (and conversely) via the Stieltjes representation, the realizing Kreĭn string is unique up to equivalence. \end{proof}
+By \cite[Thm.~4.1]{EckhardtTeschl2013}, the map sending a Kre\u{\i}n string (up to equivalence, i.e., reparametrization of the spatial variable) to its Weyl--Titchmarsh function is bijective; in particular, $m(z)$ uniquely determines, and is uniquely determined by, the string up to equivalence.
+Since $\mu^+$ uniquely specifies $m(z)$ (and conversely) via the Stieltjes representation, the realizing Kre\u{\i}n string is unique up to equivalence.